ignite/cli/docs/guide/interchange/08-cancelling-orders.md

 You have completed implementing the functions that are required for the `dex` module.
 In this chapter,  you have implemented the design for cancelling specific buy or sell orders.

-To test if your Starport blockchain builds correctly, use the `chain build` command:
+To test if your Ignite CLI blockchain builds correctly, use the `chain build` command:

 ```bash
 starport chain build